luke-h1/fe-talk-2024/slides.md

 <img src="/homer-light-switch.gif" class="m-2" />

 <!--
 feature flags are a way to control the visibility of features in your app.
-They're a way to programatically features on and off in your app.
-They're usually paired with weighting algorithms allows you to release in small increments. you don't want to release a feature to 100% of your users, you want to slowly release.
-Now that we know what a feature flag is, who uses them?
+They're a way to programatically features on and off in your app and this.
+They're usually paired with weighting algorithms allows you to release in small increments. you don't want to release a feature to 100% of your users, you want to slowly release and this allows us to deliver safer experiences to our users.
 -->

+---
+---

+# what is a/b testing?

+todo

 ---
 clicks: 2